EricSmekens/node-serial-obd/README.md

 # Serial communication for OBD-II ELM327 devices.
 This node module lets you communicate over a serial port with OBD-II ELM327 Connectors using Node.js.
 # Limitations
-* Only tested on Linux
+* Only tested on Ubuntu
-* Only available on Linux and BSD like systems
-* Only tested with rfcomm, and not with ttyS0 yet.
+* Only tested with rfcomm, and not with actual serial port yet.
 * Only tested on ELM327 devices.
 * --WORK IN PROGRESS-- For the moment communicates with /dev/rfcomm0.
 * Not all OBD-II Commands are implemented yet.

-# This is an alpha version, so don't expect it to work.
+## This is an alpha version, so don't expect it to work without changing code.

 # Pre-requests
 * If it's a Bluetooth ELM327, then it should already be paired and connected with rfcomm connect!